v-ngu/backstage-plugin-bulletin-board/CONTRIBUTING.md

 1. [Open an issue](https://github.com/v-ngu/backstage-plugin-bulletin-board/issues) describing the problem or proposed feature.
 Ask maintainers (in the issue thread) to assign the issue to you so we know who is working on what.
 2. Fork this repo and create a branch for your work.
+3. Install the dependencies by running `yarn install`, then `yarn dev` to run the entire stack.
-3. Push changes to your branch.
+4. Push changes to your branch.
-4. Test your changes.
+5. Test your changes.
-5. Open a [Pull Request](https://github.com/v-ngu/backstage-plugin-bulletin-board/pulls) when your code is ready for review.
+6. Open a [Pull Request](https://github.com/v-ngu/backstage-plugin-bulletin-board/pulls) when your code is ready for review.
 Mention the issue number in the comment (e.g. Fixes #37).
-6. We will review your PR, give feedback, and merge when it is ready.
+7. We will review your PR, give feedback, and merge when it is ready.

 ## Versioning